 SMX East 2014 Series: Internet Marketing Lessons in the Kitchen & Beyond with Lisa Williams

-There are Digital marketing lessons to be learned everywhere.
+There are Internet marketing lessons to be learned everywhere.
 Just ask digital marketing strategist Lisa Williams.
 The oft-cited marketer is gearing up to share her lessons on SEO and SEM in “Let’s Work Together: How SEO & SEM Can Help Each Other” and “Key SMX Takeaways” at SMX East 2014.
 And marketer that she is, Williams sees marketing lessons in unexpected places … like the kitchen.

 “Pretty much every time I cook I learn a lesson about marketing.
 For example, proper knife techniques require the right knife and lots of practice.
 If your technique isn’t perfect, you can still get the job done, but the better you get at the technique the easier it becomes and the better the outcome.
-Also, that most great dishes start with great, fresh food,” Williams said, explaining that the ingredients you start with — whether they be in Digital marketing or chicken soup — matter.
+Also, that most great dishes start with great, fresh food,” Williams said, explaining that the ingredients you start with — whether they be in Internet marketing or chicken soup — matter.

 With a book coming out before the year’s end and two SMX East 2014 sessions to prepare for (plus all that cooking), Williams still found time for an interview.
 Read on to discover her insights on SEO, SEM, relationship-building and more.